What is WYSIWYG?

 Advantages of WYSIWYG:

 Easy to use: Most WYSIWYG editors use a drag-and-drop interface to arrange elements, allowing users to intuitively create a document or web page without codes or commands.
-These editors let you resize and format your website with the click of a button.
+These editors let you build your website from scratch and then resize and format it with the click of a button.

 Faster: For many users, a WYSIWYG editor works faster than coding a page from scratch, since they don’t need to wait for a generated preview.